nodemcu/nodemcu-firmware/docs/modules/rmt.md

 The RMT module provides a simple interface onto the ESP32 RMT peripheral.
 This allows the generation of arbitrary pulse trains with good timing accuracy.
-This can be used to generate IR remote control signals, or servo control pulses, or pretty much any hiigh speed signalling system.
+This can be used to generate IR remote control signals, or servo control pulses, or pretty much any high speed signalling system.
 It isn't good for low speed stuff as the maximum pulse time is under 200ms -- though you can get longer by having multiple large values in a row.
 See the Data Encoding below for more details.